SSL Certificates

 Shared SSL Certificates

-Some shared webhosts will provide you with shared SSL certificates.
+Some shared webhosts will provide you with "shared SSL certificates".
 That mean that a single certificate is shared with many website owners.
-This is fine if you are just learning about SSL and testing; but consider purchasing an individual SSL certificate depending on your situation.
+This is fine if you are just learning about SSL and testing.
+But they are rarely used in live active sites because sometimes warning dialogs will popup in users' browser when these are used.
+Consider purchasing a non-shared "private SSL certificate" (also known as "individiual SSL certificate").

 For example, hostmonster shared SSL certificates are in the form...